NVIDIAGameWorks/toolkit-remix/docs/howto/learning-materials.md

 <!--- ![SpriteSheetExample](data/images/sprite_sheet_example.png) --->
 <img src="../data/images/sprite_sheet_example.png" alt="drawing" width="400"/>

-> ⚠️ Please be aware that there is a feature gap in the MDL.
-The runtime will treat all Materials as spritesheets, whereas the MDL only treats emissive Materials as spritesheets.

 ***
 <sub> Need to leave feedback about the RTX Remix Documentation?
 [Click here](https://github.com/NVIDIAGameWorks/rtx-remix/issues/new?assignees=nvdamien&labels=documentation%2Cfeedback%2Ctriage&projects=&template=documentation_feedback.yml&title=%5BDocumentation+feedback%5D%3A+) <sub>